ahicks92/fastnet/specification.md

 If either end of a fastnet connection does not receive any packets from the other end of the connection for a timeout period  then it must consider the connection broken.
 This period must be configurable by the user and should default to 10 seconds.
 This period must not go below 2 seconds.

+Heartbeat packet counts do not include any packets exchanged before the establishment of a connection.

 ##The Echo Channel##

 Packet format: